Key takeaways

 - Schools don’t see that you sent the same scores to other institutions—there’s no “list” of where else you applied

-Yes, you get up to four free score sends.
+Yes, you can send scores to up to four colleges for free if you select them within nine days of the test date.
 Use them to send your scores to colleges before or up to nine days after your test date.
 If you use all four within that window, there’s no charge.
 But after the nine-day window closes, sending scores costs money—unless you qualify for a fee waiver.
 Students with College Board fee waivers can send unlimited score reports at any time—no deadlines, no limits.

 How To Request A Fee Waiver If You Can’t Afford Score Sends?